Library . . . Technical Articles and Opinions

 Trailers & Trailer Design

 Interested in trailers?
-This article is about trailers -- all sorts of trailers -- What Makes A Good Trailer Design.
-These are the things that make the big & little differences for enjoyment in use and in ownership.Factors of Strength, Stability, and Versatility are examined.
-If you need a trailer, or are looking to build one, this article has some interesting points.
+Trailer design? or Trailer Engineering?
+This article touches all of those subjects -- for all sorts of trailers -- What Makes A Good Trailer Design.
+These are the things that make the big & little differences for functional operation, enjoyment in use, and in the ownership experience.The main article is divided into main subjects to examine engineering factors of Strength, Stability, and Versatility.
+If you need a trailer, or are looking to build one, these article sections have some interesting points.
+Or, if you have a trailer that is not performing as it should, the included information may shed some light on things to look at.

-. . . a short article with quick lists of things to consider when choosing a trailer - any trailer - but, especially a utility trailer.A quick read may give insight in your search for the right utility trailer.
+. . . a short article with quick lists of things to consider when choosing a trailer - any trailer - but, especially a utility trailer.A quick read may give insight to help in your search for the right utility trailer.
+Think of the contents as the practical side of what we think about, as a trailer engineer, after all the consulting and design we've done.

-We've all see them . . . the nut cases towing a rickety contraption down the road . . . you try to pass by quickly so you're not there as a witness to the pending disaster.Of course, you're not "THAT" person, but here's some ideas to make towing better.
-The right things to make your trailer trips enjoyable, productive, and to keep you on the road and safe.
+We've all see them . . . the nut cases towing a rickety contraption down the road . . . you try to pass by quickly so you're not there as a witness to, (or worse, a victim of) the pending disaster.Of course, you are not "THAT" person -- you wouldn't be here reading this if you were.
+That being said, we can all learn, so here are some ideas to make your towing experiences better.
+These are the right things to make your trailer trips enjoyable, productive, and to keep you safe on the road.

-Interested in trailers?
-Mechanical Elements has a bunch of DIY trailer plans, and a blog called "From The Mechanic" which has technical articles and tips for DIY projects.
-As you may know, Mechanical Elements is a feature of Synthesis Engineering, so blog articles there have Synthesis as the source.If you're interested in trailers, especially the DIY style, check out the Plans and Posts on Mechanical Elements.
+In addition, we've included a blog called "From The Mechanic" which has technical articles and tips for DIY projects -- all kinds of projects, not just trailers.If you're interested in trailers, especially the DIY style, check out the Plans and the Blog Posts at Mechanical Elements.

 More Fun -- Less Technical Articles